Poetry Catalogue

 PARVULA INFINITAS (2023) for Hyun Kook [HalLeonard] A Christmas text which seeks to describe the Magnum Mysterium of the Christ-Child, the paradox that the infinite creator of all became such a small, vulnerable thing as a human infant.

 PEACEBOMB (2022) for Michael Bussewitz-Quarm [MB Arts] A poem inspired by the tragedy of lingering land mines in war-torn areas, long after the war is over.
 Recovered ordnance from SE Asian minefields has been turned into musical instruments for use in this work.
+Composer Michael Bussewitz-Quarm was recognized for the American Prize in 2023 for this composition.

 REQIUEM NOVUM (2022) for Mårten Jansson [Walton Music] The movements of the traditional Latin Requiem Mass are each accompanied by a new text in English from the perspective of the dead we mourn in the Mass.
 The deceased urges us not to grieve, for thy are in a paradise of bliss where there is no judgement, pain, sin, suffering, or torment.
 On the other side of the veil of eternity, there is only Love.